js-templates/typescript-library/README.md

 ### Conventions

 **Feature branches**:

 - Should start with `feat/`, `fix/`, `docs/`, `refactor/`, and etc., depending on the changes you want to propose (see [pr-labeler.yml](./.github/pr-labeler.yml) for a full list of scopes)

 **Commits**:

+- Should be created using `yarn commit` command
 - Should follow the [Conventional Commits specification](https://www.conventionalcommits.org)

 **Pull requests**:

 - Should have human-readable name, for example: "Add a TODO list feature"
 - Should describe changes
 - Should have correct labels